Disclosure: This post may contain affiliate links, to find out more information, please read my disclaimer.

 - Bonus tip: nails should be manicured in a light, neutral color.
 Remember, we are going for timeless.
 A little self pampering is well deserved.

 - Popular accessories include a flower crown or wide brim hat.
+Maternity photos with flowers are also popular, especially with colorful flowers.

 - For your partners maternity photoshoot outfit, have them dressed based on what you’re wearing.
 They should compliment you in style and color but not take the focus away from you.
 For men, jeans with pockets work well, like these khakis or dark colored jeans and a solid neutral henley (avoid logos, hats, loud patterns, and sneakers).